 Preparation of the Manuscript

-Manuscript should be double-spaced, with a 2.5 cm margin, and justified.
+Manuscript should be double-spaced, with a 2.5 cm margin, 12-point Times New Roman font and justified.
 The pages of the manuscript should be numbered on the bottom right corner.

 Organization of Sections in an Article The manuscript is organized as follows: a full title page, an abstract page, the full article comprising introduction, materials (or subjects) and methods, results, discussion, acknowledgments, references, tables, figure legends, and figures.